 Should the advisor find that the dissertation is not acceptable with regard to content or form, it is the advisor's prerogative to return it to the student without submission to the department.
-Students may resubmit their dissertation to the advisor.
-If it is still unacceptable, students will be notified that they cannot resubmit until the next graduation date.
+The student may resubmit his or her dissertation to the advisor.
+If it is still unacceptable, the student will be notified that they cannot resubmit until the next graduation date.